damonitor/damo/USAGE.md

 Note: This is an experimental feature at the moment.
 Some changes could be made, or the support can be dropped in future.

-`damo args damon` supports only single kdamond by default.
-Users can edit DAMON parameters for multiple kdamonds as below.
+`damo args damon` was supporting only single kdamond by default, and hence provided below ways to edit DAMON parameters for multiple kdamonds.
+From v2.7.5, partial DAMON parameters update command line options support multiple kdamonds use case via `--nr_ctxs`, `--nr_schemes` and `--nr_targets`.
+Read the [section](#partial-damon-parameters-update) for more details.
+Below ways for handling multiple kdamonds are still be supported for users who still prefer it.
+If partial DAMON parameters command line options are proven to be useful and stable, below ways might be deprecated in future.

 `--add` option of `damo args damon` receives a file containing output from other `damo args damon` execution.
 If the option is given, `damo args damon`